mvolkmann/blog/src/tailwind.md

 - **Inability to override**
   When Tailwind classes are used in components of frameworks (ex.
-React, Vue, Svelte, and Angular), parent components cannot override the styling.
+React, Vue, Svelte, and Angular), parent components cannot override their styling.
   For this reason it may be advisable to primarily use Tailwind for element layout and not for properties more likely to be overridden such as fonts and colors.